lief-project/LIEF/doc/sphinx/formats/android/vdex/index.rst

 ----

-Android VDEX files are *partially* supported by LIEF and you can check the tutorial :ref:`Android Formats <tuto-android-formats>` for the details.
+Android VDEX files are *partially* supported by LIEF, and you can refer to the :ref:`Android Formats <tuto-android-formats>` tutorial for details.